rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 2. Modify Payment Method on Reservation.
 Once Routing is done, modification is required to the existing Reservation to inform that window 3 will be paid by Direct Billing as the Payment Method.
 Kindly note Routing Instructions and Payment Method are 2 different APIs at present.
 3. Use fetch Reservation to check whether the modification  of the Payment Method was successful on Window 3

 ## 15-Convert PAN into Token

-1. With this API, you can verify whether OPI cloud is active.  *Note* that if you do not have OPI cloud active please skip to step 16a but note that this configuration will not be supported in the future.
+1. With this API, you can verify whether OPI cloud is active.  _Note_ that if you do not have OPI cloud active please:
+   1. Note that this configuration will not be supported in the future
+   2. Set the environment variables `CompanyPaymentMethod` and `TravelAgentPaymentMethod` to `CA`
+   3. Skip to step 16a
 2. Convert Primary Account Number (PAN) into Token issued by Payment Service Providers.
 This is required to updated Window 1 payment method to the payment method which belongs to guest.
 Take any [test Credit Card numbers](https://www.paypalobjects.com/en_AU/vhelp/paypalmanager_help/credit_card_numbers.htm) and insert into the payload within the tag `pan`.